EwanColquhoun/SPNA/README.md

 ### Contact Modal
 * When a User submits a contact request the application does a number of things.
 It logs the contact to the database for a record and it also emails the Admin with the details of the contact.
 Initially all contacts are marked as 'unreplied' (not replied).
 This gives the Admin a quick reference to see the status of the contact.
+* The contact modal also holds the newsletter signup form.
+It isn't ideal not being initially visible on the site, however the client didn't want the newsletter form at all.
+This is the compromise we came up with for now.
+The newsletters are all managed by the admin (Client) and actioned through another email database that they have access to.

     <details><summary>Screenshots</summary>